iOS17/Esign/README.md

 ## Why do we need the Esign iOS APP?

 The modern tech world is evolving rapidly, with new app developers constantly introducing innovative concepts as apps.
-While some apps can be found in the official Apple App Store, many developers are opting to release their useful iPhone apps through third-party stores or on a GitHub IPA Library.
-To access these apps, iPhone owners can use the Esign iOS App, a tool that allows installing third-party programs outside of the Apple App Store.
+While some apps can be found in the official Apple App Store, many developers opt to release their useful iPhone apps through third-party stores or on a GitHub IPA Library.
+To access these apps, iPhone owners can use the Esign iOS App, which allows third-party programs outside the Apple App Store to be installed.

 **Check if your device is compatible with the latest jailbreak tools - [Free Online  iOS 18 - iOS 8 Jailbreak Finder App](https://kekuk.com/ipa/jbfinder.php)**